stride3d/stride-docs/en/manual/physics/raycasting/raycasts.md

 <span class="badge text-bg-primary">Intermediate</span>
 <span class="badge text-bg-success">Programmer</span>

 **Raycast** is the most commonly used type of physics query.
 It casts a ray in a direction and returns what it collided with.
-In more basic terms, it's like shooting an invisible laser and seeing what it hits.
+In more basic terms, **it's like shooting an invisible laser and seeing what it hits**.

 Raycasts can be used for firing weapons or NPC AI.